ptraunf/clickjacking-demo/README.md

 ```shell
 npm run clickjacking-demo
 ```
-2. Navigate a browser to `http://localhost:12345` (the "attacker's" website)
+2. Navigate a browser to `http://localhost:6660` (the "attacker's" website)
 3. Click the button

+## Clickjacking Mitigations
 ### Security Headers

 #### Effect of CSP directives: